jeffThompson/CollisionDetection/BookMarkdownFiles/poly-line.md

-## POLYGON/LINE
+# POLYGON/LINE
-Checking if a line is hitting a polygon is very much like the Rectangle/Line example.
-We go through each side of the polygon and do a Line/Line check.
+Checking if a line is hitting a polygon is very much like the [Rectangle/Line](rect-line.php) example.
+We go through each side of the polygon and do a [Line/Line](line-line.php) check.

-In this example, we make a nice regular polygon with 16 sides (a [hexadecagon](http://en.wikipedia.org/wiki/Hexadecagon)) .
-The points are stored in an array of PVectors again.
+In this example, we make a nice regular polygon with 16 sides (a [hexadecagon](http://en.wikipedia.org/wiki/Hexadecagon)).
+The points are stored in an array of PVectors again:

 	PVector[] vertices = new PVector[16];

+	// generate a nice, even polygon
 	float angle = TWO_PI / vertices.length;
 	for (int i=0; i<vertices.length; i++) {
 	  float a = angle * i;